mriscoc/Special_Configurations/README.md

 I sent you or use any of the other communication media (Facebook, Telegram) providing the name used in Paypal.
 Github also have a [Sponsor platform](https://github.com/sponsors/mriscoc).

-## Creating a custom configuration
+## Creating your own custom configuration
 To create a configuration it is necessary to call the `CreateConfigs.py` Python script with the following parameters:

 ```Python